 Lisa takes a particular interest in contemporary music, and is a member of the Providence-based Ensemble Parallax.
 She has played three seasons at the Lucerne Festival Academy in Switzerland.
 Locally, Lisa is a founding member of Cardamom Quartet, a Boston-based ensemble engaged in reimagining the traditional canon and committed to sharing music with a wide variety of audiences.

 Lisa is also fascinated by the roots of her instrument, and has performed with the Handel and Haydn Society, Boston Baroque, Grand Harmonie, and Harvard Baroque Chamber Orchestra on classical and baroque instruments.
 With Emergence Quartet, a period-instrument string quartet, she performed on NPR and live at the Boston Early Music Festival fringe series and Society for Historically Informed Performance.

-Lisa is on the faculty of the All Newton Music School, and runs a Suzuki violin program (the Goddard Violin Studio) from her home in Jamaica Plain.
+Lisa runs a Suzuki violin program (the Goddard Violin Studio) from her home in Jamaica Plain, and is on the board of the Massachusetts Suzuki Association.
 She holds a Master of Music degree from the New England Conservatory, and Bachelors degrees from the Oberlin Conservatory in violin performance and Oberlin College in biology.
 Lisa's primary teachers include Lucy Chapman, Marilyn McDonald, David Bowlin, and William Starr.
 She has performed in master classes for Vadim Gluzman, Lee-Chin Siow, and members of the Takacs, Cavani, and Chiara Quartets.

 Please communicate with Lisa before using this biography in any materials - she would be happy to provide you with the most current version.